Buy legal, buy local

 Cannabis from illegal sources may contain dangerous contaminants and labels might not accurately reflect the THC or CBD content.

-In February 2021, as part of a pilot study, the BC Cannabis Secretariat, with assistance from the BC Centre for Disease Control and the National Collaborating Centre for Environmental Health (NCCEH), tested dried cannabis samples seized from illicit retailers in the Metro Vancouver region through a federally licensed analytical testing lab.
+In February 2021, the B.C.
+Cannabis Secretariat, with assistance from the BC Centre for Disease Control and the National Collaborating Centre for Environmental Health (NCCEH), took dried cannabis samples that had been seized from illicit retailers and tested them at a federally licensed analytical testing lab.
 Results found that many samples contained contaminants and would not be allowed in the legal cannabis market.
 Read the blog that discusses the test results: “Unregulated Cannabis: Risky Production Practices Raise Concern for Consumers”